Ifcodes/FB-Page/Readme.md

 # FB-Page
 A demo implementation of Facebook homepage.
+This a demo application and for learning purpose only.

 ## Preview
 [view](https://fb-home-chlone-byifcodes.netlify.app)